rdbhost/rdb2js/rdbhost-emailing.md

 Explaining these parameter methods takes some context.
 If you just pass strings as parameters to the emailing methods, the email method creates an SQL query with each value parameterized.
-The query gets a token inlined, and the value is passed as an argument.
+The query gets a substitution-token inlined, and the value is passed as an argument.

-Sometimes you want the value itself inlined, so the value becomes part of the whitelisted query.
+Sometimes you want the value itself inlined, so the value itself becomes part of the whitelisted query.
 If you wrap the value in the `fixed_wrapper` method, the value gets interpolated into the query instead of being parameterized.

 Sometimes the values for the fields come from a database, rather than as literals.
 The SQL passed in the .query() method will retrieve the values, and each value included in the email using `column_wrapper` method wrapping the column name.

 When using the .query() method, the query can return multiple records, which will result in multiple emails.
-Each record must include an 'idx' field.
+Each record must include an `idx` field.
 The idx field should be unique per record, so you can identify which result row results from each record.

 Look at an example:

-    Rdbhost.email_config('President', 'pres@example.net', 'postmark');
+    // registers name and email as recipients of email_host email Rdbhost.email_config('President', 'pres@example.net', 'postmark');

+    // The subject line is hard coded into the query, and the email body comes
+    //   from a table.
     var spr = Rdbhost.preauth()
           .query("SELECT 1 AS idx, body FROM lookup.emails; ")
-          .email_host('David', 'dkeeney@rdbhost.com', 'title', Rdbhost.column_wrapper(body));
+          .email_host('David', 'dkeeney@rdbhost.com',
+                       Rdbhost.fixed_wrapper('special title'), Rdbhost.column_wrapper('body'));

     spr.then(function(d) {
        alert('email sent successfully');